crackcell/mlfeature/mlfeature-sparkml/README.md

 # Feature Selection

-## VarianceThresholdSelector
+## VarianceSelector

-VarianceThresholdSelector is a simple baseline approach to feature selection.
+VarianceSelector is a simple baseline approach to feature selection.
 It removes all features whose variance doesn’t meet some threshold.
 By default, it removes all zero-variance features, i.e. features that have the same value in all samples.

 ```scala
 val data = Array(